About the Lord-Lieutenant

 He has been:

-• an ambassador for the Sussex Community Foundation
+- an Ambassador for the Sussex Community Foundation

-• a committee member of the Order of St Richard, which recognises the contribution of lay people in the service of the church
+- a committee member of the Order of St Richard, which recognises the contribution of lay people in the service of the church

-• a former chair of the Friends of Hastings Country Park
+- Chair of the Friends of Hastings Country Park

 He has also sat on the Board of Appeals for St Michael’s Hospice and the Conquest Hospital.